Before you bring the dog home

 Be patient.
 Adjustment takes some time – It will take from several hours, to a couple or even several weeks for a dog to fully adjust to his new surroundings.
 So be sure to do everything in your power to make your new dog feel safe, loved, taken care of and comfortable.

-Learn as much as possible about the dog’s history ahead of time – Find out more info whether it has been around children, other pets, open grounds etc. Be patient while it adjusts, but also try to promote consistency and predictability in the new environment.
+Learn as much as possible about the dog’s history ahead of time – Find out more info whether it has been around children, other pets, open grounds etc. Just because it is a beautiful Golden Retriever does not mean it has been running and playing fetch in open fields.
+Be patient while it adjusts, but also try to promote consistency and predictability in the new environment.

 Set boundaries – Avoid coddling it for the first week or so to try to make up for the period in the shelter, because it will be much harder to train it to stop certain unwanted behaviors later.

 Get on a schedule – You dictate the rules – Dogs adore routines.
 By introducing and insisting on a routine when it comes to time to feed, walk, play, and sleep, you will provide the wanted stability for your dog.

 Assume it has no training – Your best bet is to expect that your dog knows nothing.
 Positive reinforcement behavior training is an excellent idea for rewarding good behavior and ignoring undesired behavior.

 Problems and proofing behavior – Many dogs are just not ready for a formal obedience class as soon as they enter your life so take it at a pace that your pooch is comfortable with.

 Common mistakes – The most common mistakes new pet owners make with rescue dogs are in assuming the dog’s past more or less than they should.

 The best thing about rescued dogs – showing unrivaled love, loyalty and devotion for the rest of his life with you.